Code-Institute-Submissions/TeamWorkTasks/README.md

 #### User stories
 - As a first-time user I want to be able to authenticate via my my Teamwork.com credentials.

-- As an authenticated user, I should be able redirected to overview page.

 - As a user who provides incorrect authentication information, I should  an appropriate alert to the problem.

+- As an authenticated user, I should be directed to choose a project with which to work from.

-- As an authenticated user I want to be able to view All Tasks as available across all Task Lists.
+- As an authenticated user I want to be able to view All Tasks available on the selected project list.

+- As an authenticated user, I should be able see an overview section summarising the task sections i.e. Today, Tomorrow, Overdue etc.

+- As an authenticated user I want to asked to create a task list if none exists already.

 - As an authenticated user I want to be able to view a dashboard displaying an overview of my tasks.

-- As an authenticated user, if I wish to add a task, I will need to fill out a form which will allow me enter task details such as:
+- As an authenticated user, if I wish to add a task, I will fill out a form which will allow me enter task details such as:
     - title,
     - description,
     - due date,
-    - task list
+    - task list.

 - As an authenticated user, if I add a task that is successfully submitted, I should see a confirmation message.